Ibraheem-21/Ibraheem-21/README.md

 - 👋 Hi, I’m @Ibraheem-21
+- 🏫 I'm currently a computer science student at the University of Toronto
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning python and how to utilize AI within it
 - 💞️ I’m looking to collaborate on any interesting open-source projects